Publication Date: Wednesday Aug 20, 1997

 CHILD CARE CENTER

-If your clothes are stained and you don't trust yourself to clean them up, our readers say the best place to go is Delia's Cleaners and Drapery Centers.
-Hey, that's what our readers have said for the last couple of years, too.
-And Delia's does more than clean and launder ordinary clothing.
-The dry cleaner, which was founded in San Jose in 1969 and has 44 stores between there and here, also does leather, suede and, of course, draperies.
-And if you've lost (or gained) a little weight around the beltline, the tailors and seamstresses at Delia's also do alterations.
-Delia's won with 30 votes.
-New vote-getters this year are Stanford Cleaners, with 16 votes, and Charleston Cleaners, which came in third with 14 votes.
+If your clothes are stained and you don't trust yourself to clean them, our readers say the best place to go is Delia's Cleaners and Drapery Centers.
+And that's what our readers have said for the last couple of years, too.
+Delia's does more than clean and launder ordinary clothing.
+The business, which was founded in San Jose in 1969 and has 31 stores between there and here, also does leather, suede and, of course, draperies.
+And if you've lost (or gained) a little weight around the waist, the tailors and seamstresses at Delia's also do alterations.
+Delia's won with 24 votes.
+Runners-up this year are Charleston Cleaners in second place and Town and Country Village Cleaners, which came in a close third.

-There is nothing like fresh flowers to bring the outside in, and according to our readers, there is no florist around quite like Stapleton Florist, in its narrow, pink building on Waverley Street.
+There is nothing like a bunch of fresh flowers to bring the outside in, and according to our readers, there is no florist around quite like Stapleton Florist, in its narrow, pink building on Waverley Street.
 From round-eyed cosmos to irises, lilies, roses and fragrant stock, you can find the perfect arrangement.
-Buckets brim over with colorful blossoms, and the hanging chalkboard tells you names and prices.
-Just hand your choice to Mrs. Stapleton or her assistant, who will surely wrap it in tissue and a matching colored ribbon.
-After the whopping 80 votes garnered by Stapleton Florist, The Palo Alto Farmer's Market finished in second place with 26 votes and Stanford Florists came in third with 21 votes.
+Buckets brim over with colorful blossoms, and the hanging chalkboard lists names and prices.
+Just hand your choice to Mrs. Stapleton or her assistant, and they will wrap it in tissue and a matching colored ribbon.
+In an almost exact repeat of last year's voting, Stapleton received 67 votes, followed by the Palo Alto Farmer's Market with 26 votes and Stanford Florists with 21 votes.

 Stapleton Florist, 453 Waverley St., Palo Alto, 321-5390

 Whether it's your child's fingerpainting masterpiece or an original O'Keefe, our readers say they prefer to take their art to University Art Center for framing.
 In business since 1947, the store, with locations in San Francisco and San Jose, is known for its knowledgeable staff, who can help you choose from the seemingly infinite frame and mat styles available.
 Don't forget to browse through the rest of the store, including the Corner Gallery next door.
-Switching spots this year for second and third places were, respectively, Richard Sumner Frames and Prints with 19 votes and the Great American Framing Shop with 8 votes.
+The University Art Center again easily won the voting as the best framing shop, with 38 votes, followed by Richard Sumner Frames and Prints and the Great American Framing Shop.

 University Art Center, 267 Hamilton Ave., Palo Alto, 328-3500

-As evidenced by its crowded parking lot every weekend, Woolworth Nursery is a popular spot to get everything from trellises to trees, aphid spray to annuals.
+As evidenced by its crowded parking lot every weekend, Woolworth Garden Center is a popular spot to get everything from trellises to trees, aphid spray to annuals.
 Tops for the third year in a row, the nursery offers a large selection of plants, especially unusual perennial varieties, at low prices.
-It received twice the number of votes (98) as the runner-up, the upscale Smith & Hawken store.
-The catalog spinoff store mainly deals in tools, garden ornaments, books, and clothing.
-In third place out of the 23 businesses nominated, readers chose Menlo Park's Roger Reynolds Nursery, an independent nursery with instructive sales people and orchid houseplants.
+This category once again garnered a lot of voter interest.
+Woolworth Garden Center was the repeat winner with 65 votes this year, followed again by the upscale Smith & Hawken store with 42 votes and Roger Reynolds Nursery with 32 votes.

-Once again, Yosh for Hair is the favorite of Weekly readers, if, um, only by a hair.
-Supercuts--where all haircuts are only $9--was just a snip behind with 33 votes to Yosh's 34.
-At Yosh, haircuts cost between $39 and $62, but if you only trust your 'do to Yosh himself, it will cost $85.
+Once again, Yosh for Hair is the favorite of Weekly readers, with 33 votes.
+At Yosh, haircuts cost between $42 and $68, but if you only trust your 'do to Yosh himself, it will cost $100.
 The tony Palo Alto salon puts its "hair designers" through a rigorous training program before they consult and cut hair for full-paying customers.
 The color specialists who do tints and highlights also go through a training program.
-If you've got a barbershop budget, sign up for a $12 haircut by the trainees.
+If you've got a barbershop budget, sign up for a $14 haircut by the trainees.
 Call Thursday mornings to sign up for the following Wednesday's class.
 And on bad hair days, anyone can drop by for advice.
-Among the 87 shops nominated, Hair International in the Stanford Shopping Center and the President Barbershop on University Avenue tied for third place with 10 votes apiece.
+Supercuts took second place, and Hair International was a hair behind in third place.

 Yosh for Hair, 240 University Ave., Palo Alto, 328-4067

 No contest.
 Palo Alto Hardware, is a two-by-four above the rest in our readers' do-it-yourself dreams, nailing down three times as many votes as its closest competitor.
 Since opening near downtown in January 1993, the store, an independently-owned affiliate of Ace Hardware, has built a reputation for courteous, small-town service.
-And, like the general stores of the past, it carries a wide selection of goods, from PVC piping to cooking ware.
-After Palo Alto Hardware's 141 votes, Menlo Park Hardware Co. on Santa Cruz Avenue was second (45 votes), while Orchard Supply Hardware in Redwood City came in third (35 votes).
-Seventeen others also received votes.
+And, like the general stores of the past, it carries a wide selection of goods, from PVC piping to cooking wares.
+After Palo Alto Hardware's 112 votes, Menlo Park Hardware Co. on Santa Cruz Avenue took second place with 34 votes, edging out Orchard Supply Hardware in Redwood City, which received 33.

 Palo Alto Hardware, 875 Alma St., Palo Alto, 327-7222

-Mediterranean architecture, 61 guest rooms overlooking a flower-filled courtyard and excellent service are just some of the reasons the Garden Court Hotel came in first place with our readers.
-Rooms range from $200 to $425, depending on if you desire a courtyard view, fireplace, Jacuzzi, or perhaps the penthouse suite.
+Mediterranean architecture, 62 guest rooms overlooking a flower-filled courtyard and excellent service are just some of the reasons the Garden Court Hotel came in first place with our readers.
+Rooms range from $210 to $435 a night, depending on whether you desire a courtyard view, fireplace, Jacuzzi, or perhaps the penthouse suite.
 All include VCRs with complimentary videos and popcorn, terry cloth robes, down pillows and comforters, a Wall Street Journal and local newspaper delivered to your door every morning, and room service available 24 hours a day.
-The hotel also offers catering by Il Fornaio Cucina Italiana, Palo Alto's famous award-winning restaurant in the same building.
-Out of the 18 others nominated, readers chose the Stanford Park Hotel for second place, and downtown's Cardinal Hotel for third.
+Beginning in August, every room at Garden Court will have a fax machine.
+The hotel uses its downstairs neighbor, Il Fornaio Cucina Italiana, Palo Alto's award-winning restaurant, for both room service and catering.
+Garden Court received 49 votes.
+The Stanford Park Hotel took second place with 38 votes, and Holiday Inn came in third.

 Garden Court Hotel, 520 Cowper St., Palo Alto, 322-9000

-The zenith of local music stores is once again Tower Records, according to our readers, who gave it 89 votes.
+The zenith of local music stores is once again Tower Records, according to our readers, who gave it 73 votes.
 The Mountain View mecca serves as a teen hangout, concert ticket outlet, and warehouse for musical tastes spanning the gamut from classical and jazz to ear-splitting rock.
 There's also a video department, a healthy selection of CD singles and a bookstore next door.
-Best of all, if you feel compelled to go out and buy a Smashing Pumpkins CD late on Christmas Eve, you can head on over to Tower.
+Best of all, if you feel compelled to buy an Indigo Girls CD late on Christmas Eve, you can head on over to Tower.
 The store is open from 9 a.m. to midnight every day of the year.
-Hear Music came in second with 35 votes.
-The Stanford Shopping Center store lets you listen before you buy.
-Melody Lane on Ramona Street came in third with 21 votes.
+Melody Lane and Hear Music tied for second place in the Best Music Store category.
+For Best Place to Blow Your Last $20, Kepler's Books in Menlo Park claimed second place, and Printer's Inc. Bookstore on California Avenue came in third.

 Tower Records, 630 San Antonio Road, Mountain View, 941-7900

-Longs Drug Store chain has become firmly entrenched as the place of choice for buying potions and lotions and prescriptions to tend to ailments.
-With 58 votes, Longs won this category for the third year in a row.
-Town & Country Pharmacy received a loyal 29 votes, even though the pharmacy closed its doors June 7.
-Walgreen Drug Store, with outlets in Palo Alto and Mountain View, got 23 votes to win third place.
+Longs Drug Store chain has become firmly entrenched as the place of choice for buying potions and lotions and prescriptions to tend ailments.
+With 48 votes, Longs won this category for the fourth year in a row.
+Walgreens Drug Store, with outlets in Palo Alto and Mountain View, picked up 30 votes.
+Maximart Pharmacy made a strong showing in third place with 24 votes.

 Longs Drug Store, 352 University Ave., Palo Alto, 324-1667

-Photo Time at the Stanford Shopping Center leapt from third place to first place this year with 55 votes.
+Photo Time at the Stanford Shopping Center held onto first place in this category for the second year in a row with 43 votes.
 The store across from Crate & Barrel offers one-hour photo processing, reprints, enlargements, poster prints, slides, overheads from prints, a portrait studio, meeting presentation services and many other services.
-Last year's winner, Longs Drug Store, came in a close second with 46 votes.
-Venerable Keeble and Shuchat on California Avenue received 32 votes.
+Longs Drug Store came in second with 29 votes.
+Venerable Keeble and Shuchat on California Avenue received 22 votes.

 Photo Time, 138 Stanford Shopping Center, Palo Alto, 326-7687